Vira Eklund: Organizer of liberal women

 In 1924, she was a co-founder and chair of Kvinnogruppen inom Frisinnade Folkpartiet, the women's wing of the Frisinnade folkpartiet, in 1924–1934.
 The Frisinnade folkpartiet was one of the two liberal parties which united in 1934 to form the Liberals.
 When the Frisinnade folkpartiet and the Liberal Party of Sweden united to form the Liberals (Sweden) in 1934, there was a need for a women's wing for the new liberal party.
 After the unification of the two liberal parties and the foundation of the Liberals, a women's wing was founded for the new party by the women's wing of one of the former parties.

 The Liberala kvinnor was established informally in 1935 and formally in June 1936 under the leadership of Vira Eklund.

 She was the co-founder and the first president of the women's wing of the Liberal party in 1935–1938.
 She died in Bromma in Stockholm.

 Writer

-Eklund contributed with novels for the press, and debuted with her first published novel in book form in 1905.
+Eklund contributed novels for the press, and debuted with her first published novel in book form in 1905.